simon-staal/EE_Module_Feedback/EEE_3rd_Year_Modules.md

 The module is not hard and it would be a great choice if you just want to get some good grades.
 The content is almost repeating.

-Pretty standard but pretty neat module, if you are EIE/EEE, your 2nd year Mathematics (Mathematics for Engineers II) module literally has the copied and pasted notes from this module, so overlap is an understatement, this is the linear algebra part of your course copied over word for word, no exaggeration, (SVD, Fundemental Subspaces, Diagonalization, Eigenvalues and Eigenvectors, etc) so if you banged that out in 2nd year, this one is a good one to take for some guaranteed marks.
+Pretty standard but pretty neat module, the 2nd year Mathematics (Mathematics for Engineers II) module literally has the copied and pasted notes from this module, so overlap is an understatement, this is the linear algebra part of your course copied over word for word, no exaggeration, (SVD, Fundemental Subspaces, Diagonalization, Eigenvalues and Eigenvectors, etc) so if you banged that out in 2nd year, this one is a good one to take for some guaranteed marks.
 The exam varies little year on year but this year we had more curveballs probably due to the online-setting.
 For any topics where you lack understanding use the 2nd year notes it will help more, or use the Gil Strang youtube videos.
 Although as updated advice for those using the new EE course I whole-heartedly just suggest going over your old notes and lectures from 2nd year because that helped me more than actually attending the lectures did.
-There is a lot of hidden value in this module though because a lot of the concepts you pick up and refine end up being heavily utilised in optimization, as well as ML (particularly with convolutional neural networks), honestly just take it to fill in one of your mandated EE slots if you’re like me and have a preference for the DoC modules. - Aryan
+There is a lot of hidden value in this module though because a lot of the concepts you pick up and refine end up being heavily utilised in optimization, as well as ML (particularly with convolutional neural networks), honestly just take it to fill in one of your mandated EE slots if you’re like me and have a preference for the DoC modules. - Aryan (EIE)

 Nice professor in my opinion.
 UTAs/GTAs are really useful too on edStem so this module flowed really well.
-Yeah as Aryan covered above, most of the content is just the same as that in 2nd Year. - Nelson
+Yeah as Aryan covered above, most of the content is just the same as that in 2nd Year. - Nelson (EIE)

 #### 2020-21
 Get watching those Gil Strang YouTube vids early!
 That really made all the difference come exam time.
 There are a lot of shortcuts and tricks with linear algebra.
 If you try and use the slides alone you will fill a lot more pages and be prone to error.